JasperBusschers/multi-objective-Rubik-s-cube/README.md

    - train agents to solve each side of the cube : TODO
    - record all agents actions : TODO
    - implement GAIL for single objective : TODO
-   - train agent using 2 discriminators, imitating 2 expers : TODO
+   - train agent using 2 discriminators in order to color 2 faces correct : TODO
    - record the new joint policy :TODO
    - train a new agent to imitate the joint objective and also another objective : TODO
    - evaluate results : TODO